severalnines/docs/components.rst

 	- Add or remove nodes.
 	- Restart nodes in the cluster.
 	- Create database users (CREATE USER, GRANT privileges to user).
-	- Create load balancers	(HAProxy, ProxySQL, MaxScale is not supported).
+	- Create load balancers (HAProxy and ProxySQL are supported)
-	- Create backups (Restore is not supported).
+	- Create and restore backups.
 	- Maintenance mode.
 	- Configuration changes of db nodes.